-Indicator Title 1.4 Number of formal Advocacy sessions conducted per year to increase maiculoi fille awareness of employment law.
-Definition There must be four seminars and two conferences conducted Number - the target number states how many conferences and seminars will be conducted in the given financial year (1 April 2022 until 31 March 2023) Advocacy - An action or activity aimed at promoting awareness of Employment Law to internal and external stakeholders in order to improve compliance in the Labour market Conducted - Planning and implementing a conference /seminar and drafting a close out report thereafter.
+INDICATOR TITLE 1.4 NUMBER OF FORMAL ADVOCACY SESSIONS CONDUCTED PER YEAR TO INCREASE AWARENESS OF EMPLOYMENT LAW.
+Definition There must be four seminars and two conferences conducted Number - the target number states how many conferences and seminars will be conducted in the given financial year (1 April until 31 March) Advocacy - An action or activity aimed at promoting awareness of Employment Law to internal and external stakeholders in order to improve compliance in the Labour market Conducted - Planning and implementing a conference /seminar and drafting a close out report thereafter.
 Conference - A formal event conducted for staff and/or external stakeholders internally or externally with the purpose of sharing information; educating staff or employees, sharing information, raising awareness.
-Seminar - Seminar has a similar meaning Per Year - Financial year (1 April 2022 until 31 March 2023) Employment law - means all labour legislation administered by the Minister of Employment and Labour (BCEA, NMWA, EEA, UIA, COIDA, ESA, OHSA) including legislation administered through the Minister of Finance (UICA) Source of data Conference or seminar report Attendance register Method of Calculation /Assessment Number of conferences and seminars held will be counted on a cumulative basis Means of verification Attendance Registers Assumptions Stakeholders and clients will in fact attend the event that has been organised.
-Disaggregation of Beneficiaries Not applicable (where applicable) Spatial Transformation (where applicable) Throughout South Africa Calculation Type Cumulative Reporting Cycle Quarterly and annually reporting Cycle a would be a control of the control

-Desired performance No less than 4 seminars and 2 conferences conducted per year.
+Seminar - Seminar has a similar meaning Per Year - Financial year (1 April until 31 March) Employment law - means all labour legislation administered by the Minister of Employment and Labour (BCEA, NMWA, EEA, UIA, COIDA, ESA, OHSA) including legislation administered through the Minister of Finance (UICA) Source of data Conference or seminar report Attendance register Method of Calculation / Assessment Number of conferences and seminars held will be counted on a cumulative basis Means of verification Attendance Registers Assumptions Stakeholders and clients will in fact attend the event that has been organised.
+Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Throughout South Africa Calculation Type Cumulative Reporting Cycle Quarterly and annually Desired performance No less than 4 seminars and 2 conferences conducted per year.
 Indicator Responsibility Inspector, Team Leaders, Deputy Director Labour Centre Operations, Principal Inspectors, Specialist Inspectors, Assistant Director: Statutory Services at Provincial Office, Provincial Chief Inspectors, Deputy Director: Statutory Services at Head Office, Director: Statutory Service in Head Office, Chief Director Provincial Operations, Directors and Chief Directors IES in HO, Inspector General (DDG:IES)